Academics

 • Library

-While we integrate technology into many aspects of a Central education, we’ve intentionally chosen to keep most technology out of the library.
-We want our students' library experience to deepen their literacy appreciation, rather than their tech skills.
-From exposure to various genres to hearing complex plots and higher‐level themes to literary analysis with their peers, students are trained to develop their "reading muscles" and appreciate higher levels of literature.
-We are especially pleased to be able to offer a cloud-based library book check out process.
+While we integrate technology into many aspects of learning, we intentionally keep most devices out of our library.
+At Central, students' library experience is meant to deepen their literacy appreciation.
+From exposure to various genres to hearing complex plots and higher‐level themes to literary analysis with their peers, children are trained to develop their "reading muscles" and appreciate higher levels of literature.

 • Physical Education

-In recognizing the broad diversity of children, our desire is to teach all students life‐long habits of physical fitness.
-We emphasize character‐building, good sportsmanship, respect for authority, team work, self‐discipline, and improving individual and team skills.
+In recognizing the broad diversity of children, we teach all students life‐long habits of physical fitness.
+We emphasize character‐building, good sportsmanship, respect for authority, teamwork, self‐discipline, and improving individual and team skills.
 Students learn a variety of sports in developmentally appropriate ways and are taught the importance of being healthy and fit beyond their years at Central.

 • Spanish